doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab1.md

 # Lab 1 - Waveform Generator

 ## Objective
 The primary objective of this lab is to design and implement a versatile waveform generator using an FPGA.
 The generator should be capable of producing various types of waveforms with adjustable parameters such as frequency, amplitude, and duty cycle.
 Additionally, the system should be able to inject noise into these waveforms.
-The final implementation will be demonstrated on an FPGA using the DE10 Standard Development Kit or the DE2 Standard Development Kit base on availability, with the output displayed on an oscilloscope.
+The final implementation will be demonstrated on an FPGA using either the DE10 Standard Development Kit or the DE2 Standard Development Kit (students are free to choose), with the output displayed on an oscilloscope.

 ## A Note about Collaboration